 What Forced A Dejected Ajith Kumar To Say ‘I Do Not Feel Like Facing The Camera Again’?

 It's no secret that Ajith Kumar is one of the most popular and sought-after mass heroes in Tamil cinema today.
 He is liked by one and all due to his simple nature, electrifying screen presence and charming personality.
-During his career, 'Thala' has worked him several popular movies and this has worked wonders for him.
+During his career, 'Thala' has worked in several popular movies and this has worked wonders for him.
 A few years ago, while speaking at an event, the Vivegam hero urged the then Chief Minister of Tamil Nadu M Karunanidhi to ensure that stars are not forced to support public agitations.
 Needless to say, his comments ruffled a few feathers and upset some sections of society.

 With the controversy in full swing, Ajith had spoken to a leading daily and defended his actions.